toby1984/maven-build-profiler/README.md

 ## What's this?

-This is a [Maven extension](https://maven.apache.org/guides/mini/guide-using-extensions.html) that tracks execution times for each plugin and lifecycle phase and sends them (along with some other performance-related info like CPU count, Maven options, some JVM options etc.) as JSON to a REST servlet that persists those metrics to PostgreSQL database.
+This is a [Maven extension](https://maven.apache.org/guides/mini/guide-using-extensions.html) that tracks execution times for each artifact and lifecycle phase and sends them (along with some other performance-related info like CPU count, Maven options, some JVM options etc.) as JSON to a REST servlet that persists those metrics to PostgreSQL database.

 I've included a tiny web frontend for exploring the data a bit but obviously one could write a much more fancy one.